Adult ADHD Assessment

 Difficulty getting started, staying focused, sustaining effort, and remembering the task at hand?

-The associates of ASCW offer testing and evaluation for adults who suspect they may be living with Attention-deficit/Hyperactivity Disorder (ADHD).
+The associates of Arbor Sana offer testing and evaluation for adults who suspect they may be living with attention-deficit hyperactivity disorder (ADHD).

 When to Come for an Adult ADHD Assessment

 From time to time, people living in our fast-paced, high-demand society experience hiccups in their executive functioning.
 Executive functioning is comprised of concentrating, organizing, problem-solving, time management, and self-regulation.
 However, if daily life has been chronically impacted by difficulties with executive functioning skills and these difficulties cause significant distress and impairment in important areas like school or work, seeking an adult ADHD assessment may be a helpful first step to address executive functioning difficulties.

 We all have those moments when our executive functioning goes haywire.
 We might forget a loved one’s birthday, say something we didn’t intend, or have a difficult time keeping focused on a task.
 This may be especially true when feeling stressed, tired, or bored.